Prey won't locate a device or its location is wrong

 On Mobile Devices

 Smartphones and tablets are the best of the best when tracking devices with Prey.
 Most of the time they rely on both GPS and Wi-Fi positioning, and with both of them you will get the exact location where your device is.
 For this you only have to enable apps from accessing your location, usually the GPS option on your phone or tablet.
 This is not optional if you wish to know where your device is.
+Please, read this article to learn more about the recommended settings for your mobile device.

 What if I disable the GPS?